Tsebo200/whirlpool-host/README.md

 <!-- note how you can use your gitHub link.
 Just make a path to your assets folder -->

 <!-- CONCEPT PROCESS -->
 <!-- Briefly eOpenStacklain your concept ideation process -->
 <!-- here you will add things like wireframing, data structure planning, anything that shows your process.
 You need to include images-->

 ## Concept Process

-I went with a simple and minimalistic UI design as I wanted a dark mode type of design, thus I utilised dark colours.
-DreamTeam is a website that is there to help users understand the sport of basketball.
-The process I took for this project was to explore and figure out things on my own so I took an explorative route for this one as I feel it payed of in my experience as a developer
+We really went with a simple and a minimalistic UI design.
+Whirlpool is there to be functional and helpful to any newcomer or veteran of Whirlpool.
+Where they can simply ask, answer and view questions in a quick, concise and effective way.
+We stick to a simple ydllow with accents of a baby blue palette.
+A UI trend that really started to rise among web apps, was rounded corners, so we also incorporated that into our design, just to round it off even further.

 ### Wireframes